ascribe/onion/test/README.md

 # TL;DR
-Copy the file `.env-template` in `.env` and fill up the missing keys.
+Copy the contents of `.env-template` to `.env` and [fill up the missing keys with information from your SauceLabs account](#how-to-set-up-your-env-config-file).

 ```bash
 $ npm install
 $ npm run tunnel
 $ npm test && git commit
 ```

+# TODO
+* Use gulp to parallelize mocha invocations with different browsers
+* Figure out good system for changing subdomain through test scripts

 # Welcome to our test suite, let me be your guide